Solid Waste Management in Connecticut

 IMPORTANT COVID-19 BULLETINS AND INFORMATION

 DEEP has responded to a number of issues that have arisen as a result of the COVID-19 pandemic.
-For information on solid waste and recycling issues, see below and visit the Waste Engineering & Enforcement Division's COVID-19 web page.
+For information on solid waste and recycling issues, see below and visit the Materials Management COVID-19 web page.
 For COVID-19 information on other DEEP programs, visit the main DEEP COVID-19 web page.

 PRESS RELEASE REGARDING BOTTLE BILL REDEMPTIONS: Effective March 17, 2020, the Connecticut Department of Energy & Environmental Protection (DEEP) temporarily suspended enforcement actions against Connecticut retailers for failing to accept empty beverage containers for redemption under the law known as the “bottle bill.”
 During this time, if stores do not accept empty beverage containers, DEEP will not issue them a notice of violation.